Abd-ELrahmanHamza/Stock-Market-Trading/Readme.md

 npm start
 ```

-- If you want to syc data between admin and investor, you need to run server.
+- If you want to sync data between admin and investor, you need to run the server.

 - If not, you can run client only.